Family says Harris and Newsom trespassed for photo op

 “Because we weren’t there, we haven’t gotten to deal with our loss.
 Instead, we’re having to watch it play out on social media and news.”

 The masked Senator had this to say as she walked around the premises:

-She didn’t seem interested in this family’s story.
-Neither she nor Newsom contacted any of them to see if they needed assistance, Patten said.
+She didn’t see interested in this story.
+Neither she nor Newsom contacted the family to see if they needed assistance, Patten said.